-If you think you have a swarm, you can contact the Environmental Services Department of Chelmsford City ( 01245 606800) and they will provide you with the telephone number of a beekeeper or you can contact a beekeeper directly here.
+If you think you have a swarm, you can CONTACT A BEEKEEPER DIRECTLY HERE.
 The beekeeper may personally deal with the swarm or may give you the telephone number of a beekeeper nearest to you This is a voluntary service, organised by the Chelmsford Division of the Essex Beekeepers Association.
 It may not be possible to arrange for a beekeeper to come straight away, you may be asked to leave your name and number on an answer-phone.

 What will the Beekeeper do?